SkylerFog/Skyler-Fog-Context/context.md

 ### Columns:

+- Domain
-- Mass - This column shows info on two users for a domain:
+- Mass - This column shows info on two users for each domain:
-  > If the top Mass user is Skyler, the two users are Skyler and the second user.
+  > The format should be as follows: `100 (Name) / ## (Name)`
+  > The top contributing user in the domain is normalized to 100, with their name in parenethesis
+  > The second contributing user's value is relative to the 100 of the top user, with the second user's name in parenthesis
+  > Skyler should always be present
-  > If the top Mass user is not Skyler, the two users are Skyler and the top user.
+  > If Skyler is the top user, then Skyler is first.
+If Skyler is not the top user, then Skyler is second
-  > This column must always be normalized to Skyler at 100.
-  > The other user shown for the domain should be normalized relative to Skyler's 100.
-  > The column heading would look like "% (Top)"
-  > Each entry would look like "## (Top)" where Top is the top user's nickname if they have one, and their percentage relative to Skyler's 100.
-  > If the top user has more Mass than Skyler, then their value would be above 100 and their nickname would be in parenthesis.
-  > If the top user has less Mass than Skyler, then their value would be below 100 and Skyler's nickname wuold be in parenthesis.
 - 7-Day % Mass Change (Skyler's % mass change relative to Skyler's mass 7 days ago)
 - Echo Capture Rate (%)
 - Structural Trust Index